Already a Bloomberg.com user?

-NEW YORK (AP) — The Energy Department is expected to report Thursday that the nation's crude oil supplies grew by 2 million barrels in the week ended Feb.
-15, according to a survey of analysts by Platts, the energy information arm of McGraw-Hill Cos.
+NEW YORK (AP) — The Energy Department is expected to report on Wednesday that the nation's crude oil supplies grew by 2.6 million barrels in the week ended Feb.
+22, according to a survey of analysts by Platts, the energy information arm of McGraw-Hill Cos.

-Analysts estimate that gasoline supplies shrank by 1.4 million barrels, distillate stocks — which include diesel and heating fuel — decreased by 1.4 million barrels and refinery utilization fell by 0.5 percentage point to 83.3 percent of capacity.
+Analysts estimate that gasoline supplies shrank by 1.5 million barrels, distillate stocks — which include diesel and heating fuel — decreased by 1.7 million barrels and refinery utilization rose by 0.4 percentage point to 83.3 percent of capacity.

-The Energy Information Administration releases its weekly report at 11:00 a.m.
-EST, a day later than usual because of the Presidents Day federal holiday on Monday.
+The Energy Information Administration releases its weekly report at 10:30 a.m.
+EST.